-- A new tree structure. - No approximation assumptions are made. - A mathematical proof that the tree can always be constructed. - The actual performance is quadratic except in pathological cases. - Other approaches include adjusting $\sigma$ and approximating the known dividend with a dividend yield.
+- A new tree structure. - No approximation assumptions are made. - A mathematical proof that the tree can always be constructed. - The actual performance is quadratic except in pathological cases (see pp. 639ff). - Other approaches include adjusting $\sigma$ and approximating the known dividend with a dividend yield.